oVirt/ovirt-site/source/feature/hostbiosinfo.html.md

 ` `<family>`Core i7`</family>
 </bios_information>

-#### Engine API

-Same as get host capabilities api.

-#### VDSM API
+#### VDSM and Engine API

-Same, only that getCapabilites interface returns same structure with bios information included as part of its record.
+Same as get host capabilities api: getCapabilites returns the same structure with bios information included as part of its record.

 ### Open Issues

       1. Dmidecode retrieves more parameters that can be helpful for us, below is all the parameters list.

- 2. VDSM calls to dmidecode in each request, should we keep cache of this information? (depends on the information we retrieve, if the data can be changed or not)
+ 2. Caching: VDSM calls to dmidecode in each request, should we keep cache of this information? (depends on the information we retrieve, if the data can be changed or not)
- 3. getCapabilities command can be manually initiated, do we want this method?
+ 3. Refresh: getCapabilities command can be manually initiated, do we want this method?
  4. Where in the UI this information will be displayed?
 Host's general tab is full.

 ### dmidecode Output